-She is internationally known for her 2015 TEDx Talk Dyslexia 2.0: The Gift of Innovation and Entrepreneurial Mind and best-selling book, How Dyslexics Will Rule the Future.
+She is internationally known for her 2015 TEDx Talk Dyslexia 2.0: The Gift of Innovation and Entrepreneurial Mind and frequently quoted passage from Dyslexia’s Competitive Edge.

-Tiffany has appeared as a guest on CNN, WFAA-ABC, NBC5, KRLD, and quoted in Forbes, USA Today, and Dallas Morning News, Restaurant News, AccuWeather, and more.
-In addition to book writing, Tiffany is a freelance writer and avid runner who enjoys the beach and spending time outdoors.
+Tiffany has appeared as a guest on CNN, WFAA-ABC, NBC5, and KRLD.
+She has been quoted in Forbes, USA Today, The Dallas Morning News, Restaurant News, Austin-American Statesmen, Democrat & Chronicle, and more.

 She is the founder of Dillon 5 and Tilton House Press.
 Tiffany previously held a marketing executive position at an investor-funded startup and served as director of business development and marketing for multiple small businesses.

 Tiffany holds a MBA and BA and is advocate for the humanities, literary arts, indie bookshops, and local libraries.
 She savors spending time running each morning, reading outside, walking along the beach, taking road trips, and writing!